MForemxn/pytelemgui/webgui-master/README.md

 It uses Node js, MongoDB, Express.

 To connect,
-  1. Go to the command line
+  1. Go to the command li ne
   2. cd into the nodetest1 file
   3. run "node app.js"
   4. Go to localhost:3000 on a web browser